HerrmannM/paper-2021-EAPElasticDist/README.md

   *  a python script generating a file containing commands, based on the EE parameters.
 This file can be used with the first script.
   *  a python script analysing the results and producing some graphs
   *  a results/json.zip file containing all our results

+The third experiment presented in the paper on sub-sequene search is contained in the `subsequence` folder.

 ## Benchmarks